 2. Whilst the meat is in the freezer, mix all marinade ingredients together in a bowl and pour into a large zip lock bag

-3. Remove meat from freezer, unwrap and using a meat slicer (or a very sharp knife), cut into 5mm strips against the grain.
+3. Remove meat from freezer, unwrap and using a meat slicer (or a very sharp knife), cut into 5mm strips against the grain for more tender jerky or with the grain for chewy jerky.

 4. Add meat to marinade in zip lock bag and shake / massage thoroughly to ensure all meat is covered with the liquid mix.